kodeFant/driftercode.com/content/blog/ihp-with-elm-series/index.md

 }
 ---

-[IHP](https://ihp.digitallyinduced.com/) is a refreshing Haskell MVC framework and simple to use.
-It's popularly called "Haskell on Rails".
+**[IHP](https://ihp.digitallyinduced.com/) is a refreshing Haskell MVC framework and simple to use, in contrast to how Haskell is perceived.** It's popularly called "Haskell on Rails".
 The good old multi page app (MPA) is back and better than ever.

-Elm is a delightful language for writing web apps.
-And even if it's most famous for writing single page apps (SPA), it's also great for making widgets for the MPA architecture.
-And it's especially satisfying to combine with IHP.
+[Elm](https://elm-lang.org/) is a delightful language for writing reliable web apps.
+And even if it's most famous for writing single page apps (SPA), it's just as great for sprinkling interactivity on the MPA architecture.

+**Elm and IHP is a satisfying combo to work with for great SSR support, unlimited possibilities for interactivity and the simplicity of pure functions all over.**

-A tutorial series about the "Elm-as-widget" pattern, combines two of the world's sweetest programming languages.
+A tutorial series about the "Elm-as-widget" pattern, combines two of the world's sweetest programming languages into one great developer experience.

 A simplified version of [Richard Feldman's RealWorld SPA archtecture](https://github.com/rtfeldman/elm-spa-example) turns out to be very well suited for a widget-engine in IHP.